MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Windows Holographic, version 23H1 is now available and brings a great set of new features to HoloLens 2 users, IT professionals and developers.
 Check out all the new great features for HoloLens 2!

 HoloLens 2 is moving to Windows 11 as part of the 23H1 release.
 To upgrade, HoloLens 2 device(s) must be currently running 21H1 May 2021 update (build 20346.1002) or newer.
 If the 23H1 feature update is not available, please update your device and try again.
-If you are on a version that is older than Windows Holographic version 20H2 (Build 19041.1136), you will first need to update to the February 2021 update (build 19041.1136 or newer) before you update to the 21H1 May 2021 update (build 20346.1002) or newer.
+If you are on a version that is older than Windows Holographic version 20H2 (Build 19041.1136), you first need to update to the February 2021 update (build 19041.1136 or newer) before you update to the 21H1 May 2021 update (build 20346.1002) or newer.

 Note:  With the introduction of Windows Holographic version 23H1, we are discontinuing monthly servicing updates for Windows Holographic version 20H2 (Build 19041.1128+).
 This enables us to focus on more recent releases and continue to deliver valuable improvements.